jlpteaching/comparch/modules/DINO CPU/_posts/2000-05-01-assignment4.md

 Caching is among the most influential ideas in computing.
 In fact, the concept reaches many fields of computer science.
-Examples can be found in from almost all hardware architectures, such as the use of translation lookup buffers (TLBs) or the use of memory cache system, to various software designs, such as DNS caching or web caching.
+Examples can be found in from almost all hardware architectures, such as the idea of translation lookup buffers (TLBs) or the use of memory cache system, to various software designs, such as DNS caching or web caching.

+In essence, the idea of caching is to store previously acquired data in a cache that is close to the component uses the data.
-In essence, the idea of caching is that, when the cost of acquiring data is high and the cost of duplicating the data is low, the acquired data can be saved in a cache, which incurs a lower data acquiring cost, so that, the next time the piece of data is requested, the requestor can retrieve the data from the cache rather than going through the whole computation again.
+The idea utilizes the assumption that the cost of making a copy of the data is low, as well as the the cost of querying for the data in a cache is less expensive compared to acquring the data again.
-In other words, we are trading the cost of acquiring the data with some memory capacity.
-If the piece of data is frequently requested, the cache would bring down the average cost of acquiring that piece of data.
+As a result, if the data is frequently requested, the cache could help bringing down the average cost of requesting for that data.
+In other words, we are trading the cost of acquiring the data with *fast storage* capacity.

 However, caching does not inherently improve the performance of a system.
 Caching adds an extra cost of querying for the existence of data in the cache,